Hendy/umbraco-look/README.md

   * Lucene.Net.Contrib 2.9.4.1 (min)

+Look can be used in a number of ways.
+Once installed Look offers .net seams for indexing IPublishedConent, be they content, media, members nodes or properties that return collections of IPublishedContent (eg. Nested Content).

 ## Indexing

 Look automatically hooks into all Umbraco Exmaine indexers offering the ability to create additional Lucene fields for `name`, `date`, `text`, `tags` and `location` data.